 • If possible, create a volunteer team of employees to handle creative development and execution events.

 • Make your event “cool” and integrate fun and games as part of the event.
-Good humor is a great ingredient to maintain a positive and attractive atmosphere.
+Good humor is a great ingredient to maintaining a positive and attractive atmosphere.
 In Acumenian, we created Team W.E.P.A.
 (Work Events and Pachanga Advisory).
-They developed the Naviversary concept, which combined the holiday’s celebration with the company’s anniversary.
+They developed the Naviversary concept, which combined the holiday celebration with the company’s anniversary.

 • Never forget that we are human.
 Take this opportunity to recognize the true importance of working together.
 Please take a brief moment to reflect on the feelings we experienced together.
 Be authentic; every company has its human qualities.
 A video of team members echoing his message surprised our president, even with a surprise message from his family.

 Simultaneous and interactive participation is crucial so that we are together in the same “place,” simultaneously, and with the same objective.
-Ensure that participants are not just observers but that the program provides a variety of collective activities, considering both physically present and those connected remotely.
-In the past Acumenian event, we had a variety of activities that allowed us all to get together in the creation of several Cocktails, in addition to several light games and raffles.
+Please make sure that participants are not just observers but that the program provides a variety of collective activities, considering both physically present and those connected remotely.
+In the past Acumenian event, we had a variety of activities that allowed us all to get together to create several Cocktails, in addition to several light games and raffles.

 The result of these strategies made our Naviversary an event that participants will talk about for a long time.
 More than 90% of the members were satisfied, with a good impression and a desire to repeat the activity.

-Following these recommendations, mixed, face-to-face, and virtual events can have an extraordinary impact on the members’ morale and cohesion.
+Following these recommendations, mixed, face-to-face, and virtual events can extraordinarily impact the members’ morale and cohesion.